San-Jose-State-University-Students/Inferno-Alert-WildFire-Prediction-System/Data/README.md

 # Wildfire prediction dataset

-There are 2 datasets in this folder.
+There are 2 images and one dataset in this folder.

 # Wildfires_dataset_(12) contains 12 columns (12 parameters): -